Product Manager Resume Format

 Listing Responsibilities Instead of Achievements

-"Managed product backlog" tells a recruiter nothing.
-"Prioritized and delivered 47 user stories per sprint, increasing feature velocity by 30%" demonstrates real impact.
-Every bullet should answer: What did you do, and what was the measurable result?
+Simply stating "Managed product backlog" fails to communicate value.
+Phrases like "Prioritized and delivered 47 user stories per sprint, increasing feature velocity by 30%" clearly showcase tangible impact.
+Each bullet should answer: What action did you take, and what result did it yield?

 3